mathyousee/power-platform-snippets/README.md

 Sample solutions that are more than just "snippets" of code.
 These include more assets and are intended for proof of concept, demonstration, and educational purposes.

 - [Power Apps Samples (Microsoft)](https://github.com/Microsoft/PowerApps-Samples#power-apps-samples) - Github repository supporting the Power Apps Developer documentation.

+## Contributing

+Thank you for your interest in contributing to this repository!
+We welcome any contributions that can help improve and enhance the project.
+Whether you're fixing a bug, adding a new feature, or suggesting improvements, your contributions are highly appreciated.